StackVista/stackstate-docs/develop/tutorials/push_integration_tutorial.md

 export STS_STS_URL=https://host.docker.internal/stsAgent
 ```

-That's it, you are now ready to run the agent.
+That's it, you are now ready to run the Agent.

 ## Run the sample check using the Agent

 The sample project contains a `run.sh` shell script that runs the StackState Agent in a Docker container.
 It reads the configuration from this sample project and executes the `example` check.

-When you run the agent, it writes logging to its standard output.
+When you run the Agent, it writes logging to its standard output.
 The Agent has debugging turned on by default \(check the `stackstate.yaml` file\) so it is fairly verbose.

 Once the check has run successfully, the topology data produced by the `example` check will be sent to StackState.

-Press `ctrl-c` to stop the agent.
+Press `ctrl-c` to stop the Agent.

 ## See the topology in StackState